Answering Open-Domain Questions of Varying Reasoning Steps from Text: Experiments

 \paragraph{Training details.} We use ELECTRA\textsubscript{LARGE} \citep{clark2020electra} as the pre-trained initialization for our Transformer encoder.
 We train the model on a combined dataset of \squad{} Open and \hotpotqa{} questions where we optimize the joint loss of the retriever, reader, and reranker components simultaneously in an multi-task learning fashion.
 Training data for the retriever and reranker components is derived from the dynamic oracle on the training set of these datasets, where reasoning paths are expanded with oracle queries and by picking the gold paragraphs as they are retrieved for the reader component.
-We also enhance this training data with the technique described in Section \ref{sec:data_aug} by expanding reasoning paths with non-gold retrieved paragraphs up to 3 reasoning steps on \hotpotqa{} and 2 on \squad{} Open, and find that this results in a more robust model.
+We augment the training data with the technique in Section \ref{sec:data_aug} and expand reasoning paths up to 3 reasoning steps on \hotpotqa{} and 2 on \squadopen{}, and find that this results in a more robust model.
 After an initial model is finetuned on this expanded training set, we apply our iterative training technique to further reduce exposure bias of the model by generating more data with the trained model and the dynamic oracle.